 - Fast download speeds – Skype eats up a lot of data, especially if you do voice or video calls.
 Make sure your VPN can keep up so call quality doesn’t suffer too much.

-- Server network – The more servers a VPN operates, the better your chances of getting a fast, reliable connection.
+- Robust server network – The more servers a VPN operates, the better your chances of getting a fast, reliable connection.

 - Software compatibility – Skype runs on PCs, laptops, tablets, and smartphones.
 Your VPN needs an app for each of those devices, otherwise, you can’t unblock the app.